-It's been a year into lockdown, and we've seen both long-term relationships and dating behaviors change – sudden and involuntary LDRs, a surge in online dating app usage, the unexpected end of long-term relationships, an influx of engagements, quarantine weddings, and what seems to be a quarantine baby boom.
+It’s been more than a year into lockdown, and we’ve seen both long-term relationships and dating behaviors change – sudden and involuntary LDRs, a surge in online dating app usage, the unexpected end of long-term relationships, an influx of engagements, quarantine weddings, and what seems to be a quarantine baby boom.
 On top of that,, home dynamics and friendships have shifted, too.
 (READ: Cabin fever in lockdown?
 What it is and what you can do about it)

 It’s safe to say that our lives have changed since March 2020 – and not always for the better.

 According to psychologist and relationship counselor Lissy Puno, the barrage of stressors – financial concerns, uncertainty over basic needs, frustration over limited activities, job insecurity, losses, boredom, isolation, and the possibility of contracting the virus – have affected our relationships with others (and even ourselves).

 Have you been experiencing increased tension, irritability, emotional distancing, low moods, and more stress?
 Lissy said that this stems from expectations set at the start of lockdown that have proven null through time.
 Relationships are struggling due to an imbalance of a lack of communication and a demand for more.

 According to Lissy Ann, there have been an increasing list of “demands” from partners in lockdown – with most not always feasible.

 “Be there all the time for me,” he says, but you’re working hard from home.
 “Protect me from the virus,” she asks, but how?
 “Have fun with me,” she requests, but you’re too emotionally drained to do so.
 “I’m feeling stuck,” he complains, but so are you, at home.
 Everything is a possible recipe for disappointment.

 Marriage, dating, and the devil that is the pandemic